English Literature BA

 International Baccalaureate 33

 BTEC Extended Diploma DDM in a relevant subject

 BTEC Diploma DD + B at A Level

 Scottish Highers AAABB

 Welsh Baccalaureate + 2 A Levels B + AB

 Access to HE Diploma Award of Access to HE Diploma in a relevant subject, with 45 credits at Level 3, including 30 at Distinction and 15 at Merit

-Evidence of interest in literature, demonstrated through a personal statement is required
+Evidence of interest in literature, demonstrated through the personal statement is also required